caerusjs/caerus/readme.md

  - A default tech stack proven to work together, which provide rapid development, low maintenence, security and accessibility out of the box.
  - A CLI tool to generate the project folder structure.
 Resource scaffolding, database migrations and type generation.
  - A standard library with commonly used functions, e.g. pluralize, titalize, async forEach() and more.
- - Plugin support.
- - i18n and Accessibility as a first class citizen.
  - Templating support for generating projects with a different default stack.

 ## Folder Structure